Policy Agenda

 • $30,000: Average hospital cost for a fall-related injury

 In addressing this epidemic, the U.S. healthcare system has an invaluable tool at its disposal: physical therapy.
-According to the National Institute on Aging, patient-specific exercise regimens, utilized in combination with regular physical activity, are evidence-based solutions that can significantly reduce the likelihood of an accidental fall.

 Physical therapy prescribed treatments enable patients to remain steady and maintain their independence.
 Physical therapists are also trained to conduct patient home assessments which evaluate a patient’s living space and identify potential fall hazards.
 In fact, a recent study showed that older citizens who underwent an exercise intervention from a trained healthcare professional lowered their risk of a fall by 31%.

-This cut comes on the heels of a series of payment reductions by CMS in recent years.
+This cut comes on the heels of a series of payment reductions by CMS in recent years:

 Opioid Crisis